 She looks around the room nervously wondering if this is a test from Adrien.
 She sees no one.

-She looks back to him and he is sitting in his chair with his neck exposed.
+She looks back to him sitting in his chair with his neck exposed.
 She can almost see the vein that throbs with warm blood.
 She can suddenly hear his heartbeat beating just for her.
 His face was calm and tranquil.

-"But I don't want to kill you or anyone else for that matter."
-She said to him.
+"But I don't want to kill you or anyone else."
+She repeated to him.

 "You must do it now."

 She moves to stand behind him.
 She closes her eyes and begins to feed.
 The warm blood tastes so good in her mouth.
 It seems to be revitalizing her every pore, so much more than any animal has.
 She felt the blood draining from his body and yet he made not a sound at all as she drank.
 She couldn't stop until he was fully drained and could not get any more from him.
-He was slumped over in his rocker lifeless and bloodless, oddly, with a smile on his face.
+He slumped over in his rocker lifeless and bloodless, oddly, with a smile on his face.

 "What have I done?"
 She whispered under her breath.
-Then she knelt down in front of him began to sob uncontrollably.
-She began to feel powerful, as if something began to bubble up inside of her.
-'You will be able to heal others' She remembered him saying.
+Then she knelt down in front of him and began to sob uncontrollably.
+She began to feel powerful though, as if something began to bubble up inside of her.
+'You will be able to heal others.'
+She remembered him saying.
 'Maybe I can heal him and bring him back.'
-She lays her hands on him and concentrates on trying to bring him back.
+She lays her hands on him and concentrates on trying to bring him back to no avail.
 She fights through the tears to take a look at the book.
 'Maybe there's something in here that will help.'
 On the last page was written one simple phrase;

 "You cannot raise the dead."

-Demetrium walks down the stairs of the lavish mansion to meet with Roul.
-He said he has some tasks for him.
+Demetrium walked down the stairs of the lavish mansion to meet with Roul.
+He said he had some tasks for him.

 "Why haven't you finished the greenhouse Yet?
 I've given you a year."
-Roul asked him when he got to the heavy wooden dinner table.
+Roul asked him when he got to the heavy wooden antique desk in Roul's office.